muratk3n/thirdwave/en/tweets/2020/week5.md

 Bernie is likable.
 Bernie is cool..
-I just saw two ladies at Fox News watching the "our opposition is nervous" speech - one of them said "I like it when he gets hammy".
+I just saw two ladies at Fox News watching the "our opposition is nervous" speech - one of them said "I like it when he gets hammy" 😆

 *2020-1-31 18:06:9*